ch22group16/capstone-GenAI/README.md

 * Removed non-word and non-space characters.
 * Extracted the content before @subject as email_body
 * Extracted @subject as subject_line, @ann0 as subject_line1, @ann1 as subject_line2, and @ann2 as subject_line3.
-* Created a single data file for dev, test, and train data with columns as email_body, subject_line, subject_line1, subject_line2, subject_line3 contents.
+* Created a single data file for dev, test, and train data with columns email_body, subject_line, subject_line1, subject_line2, subject_line3 contents.

 We have analyzed the email body.
 The average email body has 2500 characters.
-To train the dataset, we have considered the first 2500 characters of email body only from each email.
+To train the dataset, we have only considered the first 2500 characters of the email body from each email.

 # Zero Shot Learning
 Zero-shot learning (ZSL) is a machine learning scenario in which an AI model is trained to recognize and categorize objects